dnsimple/dnsimple-support/content/articles/format-service.markdown

 ![Services](/files/services-dns-page-add.png)

-Select the "Email" tab and scroll down the page until you find the Format service.
+Select the "Hosting" tab and scroll down the page until you find the Format service.
 Click on the *Add* button.

 ![Add Service](/files/services-format.png)